Knob & Tube Wiring found during Home Inspection

 Knob & Tube wiring was installed in houses up until about 1950.
 This system consists or two wires, one black or hot wire and the other white or neutral to create a circuit.
 These two single wires are held in place with ceramic knobs and tubes.
 Knobs are used to clamp the wire to the structural member, while tubes are placed in holes in the structural members to prevent the wire from chafing.

 Knob and Tube wiring is still found in many Century or older homes.
 Many times visible wiring in basements and upper floors have been upgraded with the old knob and tube being removed or cut off.
+The Barrie Home Inspector has performed hundreds Century Homes Inspections and receives many referrals from Real Estate Agents and past clients due to this knowledge.

 Unfortunately knob and tube wiring is still being found in attics or places where replacement is difficult.
 During home inspections I have found homes where there has been a complete re-wiring of home but the electrician has still used live knob and tube in the attic to complete circuits.
 This would be typically done without the home owners knowledge and is very poor workmanship.